GrammaticalFramework/comp-syntax-2020/lab2/README.md

-# Lab 2: GF Mini Resource Grammar
+# Lab 2: Multilingual generation and translation

 This lab corresponds to Chapters 5 to 9 of the Notes, but follows them only loosely.